Go back to main compost page

 Westlake Elementary in Santa Cruz, CA has great educational composts in their school garden.
 The worm bin is used for food scraps that are generated during tastings at the garden classroom.
 The pile is used to recycle plant material from the garden and turned occasionally by students when led in a compost demonstration.
 The compost is then applied to the garden beds.

-Upper Valley Farm to School Network, a small non-profit in the Upper Valley region of Vermont and New Hampshire, recaps a school compost tour they gave to garden educators on this page.
+Upper Valley Farm to School Network, a small non-profit in the Upper Valley region of Vermont and New Hampshire, recaps a school compost tour they gave to garden educators on this page (look for compost section).
 The tour visited three elementary schools and each school had a different composting system that met different composting needs.
 Great examples!

 Kinard Middle School In Fort Collins, CO composts cafeteria scraps through vermicomposting and heat composting.
 Vermicomposting is done at the school and heat composting is sent off site.
 Watch the video to see how it works!